radar/distance_of_time_in_words/README.markdown

 Better than "about 1 year", am I right?
 Of course I am.

+"But Ryan!", you say, "What happens if the time is only in seconds but because of the default the seconds aren't shown?
+Won't it be blank?"
+"No!"
+I triumphantly reply:

+    >> distance_of_time_in_words(Time.now, Time.now + 1.second, false)
+    => "1 second"

 This takes the same options plus an additional one on the end for passing options to the output (which uses `to_sentence`).

 Oh, and did I mention it supports I18n?
 Oh yeah.